What to Do and Not Do with Your Estate Planning Documents

 In addition, do not write on your current documents.
 If you want to make a change, contact your attorney to formally change the document.
 Handwritten additions are usually not valid and could raise questions about the document.

-If you have questions about what to do with your own estate documents, please call our office at 1-866-951-PLAN and we’ll be happy to offer guidance.
+If you have questions about what to do with your own estate documents, please call our experienced estate planning lawyers at 1-866-951-PLAN and we’ll be happy to offer guidance.